-A father reconnects with his daughter in the most unusual of ways.
+A father reconnects with his dead daughter in the most unusual of ways as he listens to the beating heart of the boy who inherited it from her.

 I was brought onboard as the sound designer and composer for Murmurs before a single frame of film was shot, which is a great position to be in.
 After reading the script and watching writer/director Nichola Wong’s previous short film, Skinship, it was clear to me that her attention to sound was going to make for a very interesting collaboration.
 The story draws a special connection between the main character and the lido, so Nichola and I explored different ways through which the latter could help us enhance the narrative in ways that would play into and benefit from the lack of dialogue through the first half of the film, essentially turning the lido into an extra character in the script.